How to Avoid Mistakes When Buying Rideshare Insurance in New Jersey

-Rideshare insurance is a type of policy made for drivers that use personal vehicles for on-demand TNCs (Transportation Network Services) in New Jersey, like Uber and Lyft.
-This insurance lets you use a combination liability, injuries, collision, uninsured or underinsured motorists, and roadside assistance coverage.
+Rideshare insurance is a policy made for drivers who use personal vehicles for on-demand TNCs (Transportation Network Services) in New Jersey, like Uber and Lyft.
+This insurance lets you use a combination of liability, injuries, collision, uninsured or underinsured motorists, and roadside assistance coverage.
 It also fills the gap between your employer-provided auto policy and your personal auto policy while driving for a rideshare company like Uber or Lyft.

 Ridesharing services like Uber and Lyft do not cover damages if you are not online in your rideshare driver application or using the car for non-work purposes.
 A personal insurance policy covers you during offline driving.

 If you are online and logged in for work with your rideshare company, but you do not have a customer yet, you do not qualify for their employer-provided coverage.
 And since you are working during this period, a personal policy is also invalid.
 It leaves a gap in your coverage, making you and your car vulnerable when an accident occurs.

 Driving to Pick Up a Customer (Period 2)

 Your commercial or employer-provided insurance kicks in once you have accepted a customer request and begin driving to pick them up.
 However, even if you are eligible for the insurance, most rideshare companies only offer limited liability insurance.
 For instance, Uber and Lyft provide coverage of $25,000 for property damages, $50,000 per injured person, and $100,000 per general incident.

 In this phase, you also qualify for the commercial policy during the whole duration of the ride.
 However, upon dropping off your passenger, you immediately revert to period one status, where you do not qualify for any coverage.